There has been a tavern on this site since 1868 when local farmer Nicholas Carolan allowed his son Thomas to build a

 Group.
 Today the historic Yacht is a pub, whose makeover

-very distinctly carries the imprint of owner, Eamonn O’
+very distinctly carries the imprint of the O’ Malley standard.

 book a table